cozyGarage/resume_engine/ROADMAP.md

     or to a JSON→PDF approach (pdfmake/react-pdf) for programmatic PDFs — this is an orthogonal feature workstream and should be planned separately.

+Audit-first recommendation

+Before removing Grunt or making sweeping script changes, perform a focused dependency audit.
+The audit will identify ESM-only packages (or packages whose latest versions are ESM) that can break CommonJS-based test harnesses when run with Bun or when modules are loaded via `require()`.

+Audit checklist (concrete)
+1. Run `bun install` and capture any runtime warnings/errors when executing `bunx grunt test` or `bunx mocha`.
+2. Run `npm ls` (or `bun pm ls`) to get dependency trees; flag packages that are known ESM-only (e.g., look for "type":"module" in package.json).
+3. For each flagged package, determine:
+    - Can we pin to a CJS-compatible older version?
+If yes, pin and test.
+    - If not, can we lazy-load the ESM package with dynamic `import()` in the small codepath under test?
+If yes, create a compatibility shim.
+    - If neither option works, list it as a migration blocker and schedule a refactor to ESM for that module (larger effort).
+4. Create a PR per group of package pins/shims so that changes are reviewable and easily reversible.

+HMR_NOW guidance

+Recommendation: keep the default pinned `HMR_NOW=2018-01-01` for CI and the main project scripts until test data and expectations are updated.
+This ensures parity with historically authored tests and avoids churn during the tooling migration.

+If you want to evaluate behavior with a current date (2025), add a non-default script that runs the same test pipeline with `HMR_NOW=2025-11-14`.
+This lets you test current-date assumptions without changing CI or the main developer experience.

+Ordering: audit first, then Grunt→Bun migration

+Why audit first?
+- Auditing first reduces surprises: many test failures during runtime migration stem from ESM-only deps or other package-level changes.
+If we migrate Grunt before auditing, we risk spending effort on script conversion only to be blocked by dependency incompatibilities.

+Practical flow
+1. Dependency audit (make small, reviewable changes: pins/shims).
+2. Update `package.json` with Bun-native scripts (clean, lint, test) and add an experimental script that runs tests with a 2025 `HMR_NOW` for parity checks.
+3. Update CI to call the new scripts and run the audit-fixed code.
+4. Remove Grunt devDependency and Gruntfile in a cleanup PR once CI is green and developers are comfortable with the Bun-native workflow.

 ### Migration: JSON → PDF (post-migration)